ueberdosis/hocuspocus/docs/src/docPages/guide/configuration.md

 ### port

-By default hocuspocus listens on port 80.
+hocuspocus listens on port `80`.
 But you're free to change it to whatever port you like:

 ```typescript
 import { Server } from '@hocuspocus/server'